yohgaki/php-csrf-protection/README.md

 * It automatically start session if session is not active.
 * It automatically add CSRF token to web page output.
-* CSRF token expires after 1800 seconds by default.
+* CSRF token expires with configured expiration.
-* CSRF token is updated 900 seconds before expiration.
+* CSRF token is updated with configured duration.
-* FORMs will have hidden 'csrftk' input.
+* FORMs will have hidden 'csrftk' input automatically.
-* URLs for your site will have 'csrftk' parameter.
+* URLs for your site will have 'csrftk' parameter automatically.
 * When CSRF validation is failed, it raises RuntimeException.
 * If $GLOBAL['CSRF_DISABLE'] is defined and true, it disables CSRF protection.